bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsPackageDependenciesDataStructures.rst

     ${PROJECT_NAME}_GENERATE_EXPORT_FILE_DEPENDENCIES=ON.
 This is needed to
     generate the export makefile Makefile.export.${PACKAGE_NAME}.
 NOTE: This list does *not* include the package itself.
-This list is created after all of the enable/disable logic is applied..
+This list is created after all of the enable/disable logic is applied.

   ${PARENT_PACKAGE_NAME}_LIB_TARGETS